House Panel Votes to Hold Barr, Ross in Contempt of Congress

-Ross, in a statement, called the committee’s action “shameless” and said Democrats “aren’t going to let the facts get in the way of their own concocted stories.”

-Justice Department spokeswoman Kerri Kupec said in a statement: “The committee’s attempt to define the Department of Justice’s good-faith cooperation as ‘contempt’ defies logic.”
+House Panel Votes to Hold Barr, Ross in Contempt of Congress: What Happens Now

-Response Rate
+Response rate

 Congressional Democrats are pursuing what they say is evidence that the Trump administration’s bid to include the citizenship question was designed to suppress the response rate to the census of immigrants and non-citizens.
 That could reduce some states’ number of congressional seats, Electoral College clout and federal funding.